The Netherlands

 Legal Conditions of this judgement or the probation decision

-- Every prisoner is eligible for conditional release provided he or she is sentenced to a term of imprisonment of more than 1 year.
+- A prisoner is eligible for conditional release provided he or she is sentenced to a term of imprisonment of more than 1 year.

 - Conditional release cannot be granted in case of a partly suspended prison sentence.